rootstrap/yaaf/docs/recipes/simple_form.md

 Pass a `YAAF::Form` object instance to the `simple_form_for` helper method.

-For example, in a library management system (a pretty miminal one), the form to create books will look like this:
+For example, in a library management system (a pretty minimal one), the form to create books will look like this:

 ```ruby
 # app/forms/book_form.rb